jestjs/jest/packages/babel-jest/README.md

 },
 ```

-You can use also pass further [babel options](https://babeljs.io/docs/options)
+You can also pass further [babel options](https://babeljs.io/docs/options)

 ```json
 "transform": {